 So, it was back to the drawing board.

 Again, we wanted something that would communicate our mission.
 Sandra also wanted something that incorporated the idea of thread and weaving since our sandals and bags are all hand woven.
-We looked at the word philanthropic, but figured we would have been lost in the crown in a Google search.
+We looked at the word philanthropic, but figured we would have been lost in the crowd in a Google search.
 She kept working on it.
 I went upstairs to finish getting ready for the day.
 A few minutes later Sandra came upstairs with an idea.
-See, the latin word for thread is filum. it is the root word for filament.
+See, the latin word for thread is filum.
+It is the root word for filament.
 If we spelled philanthropic with an 'F' we could change its meaning to fit our needs even better.
 We would be mixing the Latin, filum, and the Greek word for humanity, anthropos, to create a word that literally meant "Threads of humanity."

 Sandra had done it.
 She nailed it.
-She had come up with a name that communicated out desire to do good along while also incorporating the symbolism of the threads that would make up our products.
+She had come up with a name that communicated our desire to do good along while also incorporating the symbolism of the threads that would make up our products.
 We added the 'K' to continue with the unique spelling and we were ready to go!

 So there you have it.
 Now you know the story and the meaning behind our name Filanthropik: Threads of Humanity.

 Here are 20 tips from Vista Print on how to figure out a name for YOUR business.